 Currently Ability Fitness Center has 22 clients from the community and is serving 19 children from The Aurora School on campus.
 “The goal is to continue to grow to reach more people in our community that can benefit from our center.
 We also want to grow by adding support groups and group classes along with the individual exercise times,” says Parker.

 The Arc of Loudoun at Paxton Campus is a non-profit organization that advocates for, and provides direct service to, children with disabilities, as well as their families and caretakers, through its many programs: The Aurora School, Open Door Learning Center, ALLY Advocacy Center, Aurora Behavior Clinic and Ability Fitness Center.
 The Arc of Loudoun is celebrating 50 years serving people with disabilities in Loudoun since 1967.
 To get involved with The Arc of Loudoun you can attend our upcoming spring 2018 events: opens in a new window50th Anniversary Celebration Gala on April 21st, opens in a new windowAbility Fitness Golf Tournament on May 10th,and opens in a new windowMusic at the Manor Festival on May 19th.

-For more information on Ability Fitness Center visit www.paxtoncampus.org/ability-fitness-center or contact Morgan Payne, Marketing and Communications Coordinator for The Arc of Loudoun at Paxton Campus, at email@example.com or by phone at 703.777.1939 ext.
+For more information on Ability Fitness Center visit opens in a new windowwww.paxtoncampus.org/ability-fitness-center or contact Morgan Payne, Marketing and Communications Coordinator for The Arc of Loudoun at Paxton Campus, at opens in a new firstname.lastname@example.org new email or by phone at 703.777.1939 ext.
 106.